 You can find all the idols in the world, but unless you can read the game correctly and know when to play or NOT play them, idols are useless.

-Note: You can see why Malcolm is colored especially in this post and in the eyes of fans.
+Note: You can start to see why Malcolm has his own rosy color in this post and in the eyes of fans.
 He is in every single chart so far but isn’t yet in the Hall of Fame.
 I’m sure that’ll soon change; his resume is solid.

 A lot of people on the first “Longest Held Idol” chart got voted out with their idols unplayed, or they played the idol without negating any votes.
 Others survived through the idol’s expiration day seemingly without needing to play it, but went on to lose when they potentially could have used the idol to impress the jury or bring better people to the end with them.
 So the middle chart is a better measure of who reads their position in the game well.